 The regulations concerning churchyards and graveyards are complex, and the HSE’s clarification represents only one aspect of their management and maintenance.
 Even in this narrow area, whilst statutory health and safety legislation does not preclude the circumstances referred to, the common law of negligence must also be considered and whether an accident resulting from the breakage of vases &c would be regarded as ‘reasonable foreseeable’.
 The HSE statement could be taken as suggesting that such an incident was unlikely, although a narrower interpretation might be the view that specific provisions on this issue were not included in any statutory provision.

 The range of safety issues associated with churchyards is demonstrated in the Church of England’s Guidance Legal Advisory Commission of the General Synod: The Maintenance of Monuments in Closed Churchyards.
 In the case of monuments in churchyards closed by an Order in Council, the primary responsibility rests with the owner of the monument.
 If the owner defaults, a secondary responsibility is imposed on the body having the duty to maintain the closed churchyard, which may be the PCC or the local authority if it has taken over its maintenance.
-Some dioceses publish detailed health and safety advice concerning churchyards in general, here, and the charity Caring for God’s Acre has issued a scheme for risk assessment, here, an useful exercise whatever the legislative requirements.
+Some dioceses publish detailed health and safety advice concerning churchyards in general and the charity Caring for God’s Acre has issued a scheme for risk assessment, (this is now unavailable).

 Unfortunately, there is no such definitive test for jam-jars, and some might be tempted to follow the advice of W S Gilbert’ Pooh-Bah, (though not of this blog),